BiancaCarneiro/PythonGame/README.md

 # PythonGame
-Jogo feito com a biblioteca pygame pelos alunos de engenharia da computação Bianca Carneiro e Vinícius Araújo.
+A Pygame game made by the Computer Engineering students Bianca Carneiro and Vinícius Araújo.